roncab/scollas/README.md

 # Spherical Collapse Solver - SCOLLAS

-You can use and modify this code freely, provided you cite the paper arXiv: XXXX
+You can use and modify this code freely, provided you cite the paper arXiv: 2409.03895